fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/qbp4t2hj/) to edit the real-time column chart.

-## Clear chart using JavaScript API
+## Clear Chart Using JavaScript API

 Real-time charts expose a JavaScript API that enables you to clear charts at the client-side.
 To do this, you need to: